cereniyim/fraud-detection-app/README.md

 using the app with the block range and get the latest blocks within the specified seconds approximately.

 To use a pre-trained model, set `use_pre_trained_model` to `true`.
 This will load the latest model from the model registry.
 Model training is required upon start.
+When `use_pre_trained_model` is `false`, loaded data is used for both training and anomaly detection.

 After loading the data, the model is trained with 2 features:
 - transaction value per token